What is Six Sigma project management?

 By identifying what is critical for your pizzeria, you will be able to find out what you can eliminate without compromising quality (and gain).

-Principle #6: Teamwork
+Principle #6: Provide training

 The people on the team need to be trained and have knowledge of the Six Sigma methods of operation.